andersonscreekps/andersonscreekps-website/content/our-school/enrolments.md

 ## Enrolling your child

-When enrolling at Anderson's Creek Primary, you will need to provide us with:
+When enrolling at Anderson's Creek Primary, please provide us with:

 * A completed [enrolment form](https://res.cloudinary.com/andersonscreekps/v1550286448/forms/Student_enrolment_form.pdf "Enrolment form").
 * Proof of date of birth via a birth certificate or passport.
 * A certificate of vaccination - these can be obtained from [The Australian Childood Immunisation Register](https://www.servicesaustralia.gov.au/individuals/services/medicare/australian-immunisation-register/how-get-immunisation-history-statement "ACIR") or your vaccination provider.

-Victorian children must attend school from the age of 6 and children being enrolled in Foundation must be turning 5 on or before April 30 of the year that they start school.
+As per state law, children in Victoria must attend school from the age of 6 and children being enrolled in Foundation must be turning 5 on or before April 30 of the year that they start school.

 ## Preparing for school